Lagoon Pocket: Geography

 Mary Valley Road (State Route 51) forms most of the western boundary.
-The Mary Valley Branch Railway passes through from north-west to south, forming part of the north-western boundary.
-The former Lagoon Pocket railway station was outside the locality to the north, on the boundary between The Dawn and Long Flat.
-The Mary River forms almost the entire eastern boundary.
+The Mary Valley Branch Railway passes through from north-west to south, forming part of the north-western boundary, with the former Lagoon Pocket railway station in the west of the locality (26.2759°S 152.6701°E).The Mary River forms almost the entire eastern boundary.

+The land use is a mixture of rural residential housing, grazing on native vegetation, and crop-growing.

 History

 Lagoon Pocket Provisional School opened on 25 September 1882 but closed in December 1899 to allow a new building to be constructed.
-It reopened on 6 Jun 1900 as Lagoon Pocket State School.
+It reopened on 6 June 1900 as Lagoon Pocket State School.
 It closed on 3 July 1970.
+It was at 57 Lagoon Pocket Road, now within the neighbouring locality of Long Flat.